 - Prefer not to use a second hand pump

-Mothercare rent out the Medela Symphony, a breast pump used in most neonatal unit all over the UK.
+Mothercare rent out the Medela Symphony, a breast pump used in most neonatal units all over the UK.
 It will cost around £46 a month to hire and it comes with an expression kit.

 Buying Breast Pump Accessories

-Just like formula feeding you’ll need to buy some equipment if you plan to express breast milk.
+Just like formula feeding, you’ll need to buy some equipment if you plan to express breast milk.
 If you’ve never expressed before this is the pumping equipment you should stock up on before your baby arrives.

 You’ll need to feed baby your breast milk after its pumped.
 This is what you’ll need for feeding your baby expressed breast milk.

 - Bottles – You’ll probably opt for bottles to feed your baby.
 The concern is that your baby will suffer teat confusion due to the different suckling technique.
 Check out our favourite bottles for breastfeeding babies.
-If you want to avoid plastic bottles click here for our top glass baby bottle picks.
+If you want to avoid plastic bottles, click here for our top glass baby bottle picks.

 - Teats – Any bottle you buy will come with a teat attached.
 You can swap these for breastfeeding friendly teats.
 They make baby work harder for the milk and prevent the suckling confusion of regular teats.